brianotoole/bamboo-landing/readme.md

 # Bamboo Landing Page

-A one-page landing page using Waypoints as navigation
+A one-page landing page using sticky nav when scrolled to

 ### Version
 1.0.0